 It’s one of the harsh truths of adulthood that New Year’s Eve isn’t actually as cool, glam, and romantic as we often idealized it to be when we were younger.
-That famous OC scene where Ryan arrives in the knick of time to kiss Marissa is fun to watch, sure, but the majority of people don’t get to kiss their true loves in a penthouse with glitter falling all around as the clock strikes midnight.
+That famous OC scene where Ryan arrives in the nick of time to kiss Marissa is fun to watch, but the majority of people don’t get to kiss their true loves in a penthouse with glitter falling all around as the clock strikes midnight.
 (Although we did get one surprisingly romantic story like that!
 See number four below.)

 Ultimately, though, New Year’s is usually just another holiday that can either be fun and festive, or a major letdown.
 And, like most other Hallmark days, there are always overtones of love, dating, and romance—images from movies and TV shows that make us believe there’s some perfect midnight moment to aspire to.
 We’re here to assure you that if most of yours don’t look like that, you’re far from alone.
 Below, eight women share their hilarious, embarrassing, and unforgettable (even if they’d really like to forget) New Year’s Eve stories.

 The kiss that followed was extremely brief and awkward.

 “A few years ago, I was heading towards this guy I really liked to give him a New Year’s Eve kiss when then his friend totally cut me off and insisted that WE kiss.
 It was extremely awkward!
 I was pretty tipsy, and as I was walking over to the boy I ACTUALLY liked, his friend stepped right up to me, blocking my path and said, ‘So, should we . . . ?’
 I believe my response was an actual shrug.
 The kiss that followed was extremely brief and awkward.
 I think he was—and probably still is—the kind of guy who’s used to girls fawning over him.
 If he only knew it was his preppier bestie I was after!” –Lucia, 26, Hoboken